mhansen/jekyll-blog/_posts/2010-12-20-fish-sucks.markdown

 I shouldn't have to go through a half-hour customization course when I install my shell (looking at you, zsh).
 I don't care where the command history file is stored.
-My disk has gigabytes of space - I don't give a crap how many log entries you store!
+My disk has gigabytes of space - I don't care how many log entries you store!
 Just make it work!
-Fish just makes it work (and it even merges command histories between different shells)!
+Fish just makes it work (and as a bonus, it even merges command histories between different concurrent shells)!

-One nice default is using colour in the prompt.
+Another thing fish gets right: using colour in the prompt.
 Fish gives you a green prompt, so it can be distinguished easily from other command-line output.
 When you're running as root in fish, your prompt is red, to remind me that running as root is DANGEROUS.
 Nice.

-If I want this in bash or zsh, I have to put arcane VT100 escape commands in your `~/.bashrc` (or is it your `~/.profile`? or your `~/.bash\_profile`?
-I sure as hell don't know, and judging by the mailing lists, even the bash devs don't know for sure)
+If I want this in bash or zsh, I have to put arcane VT100 escape commands in my `~/.bashrc` (or is it my `~/.profile`? or my `~/.bash_profile`?
+I don't know, and judging by the mailing lists, even the bash devs don't know for sure)

 Tab completion is on by default in fish.
 And not just your ordinary 'press tab twice and it'll maybe show you a list of files' tab completion - application specific tab completion.
 Every shell should have smart tab-completion turned on by default.
 In case I want to type a tab?
-Why the hell would I ever type a tab in my command line?
+Why would I ever type a tab in my command line?
 It's not a useful character for anything else.

 Here's some examples of the fish's smart tab completion: